 We invite people of all backgrounds to volunteer with us – no experience is required, and training in all aspects of the radio station is freely provided.

-The varied interests, activities, and backgrounds of our diverse group of volunteers form the basis of CFRU’s programming and allow CFRU to be an integral community hub and source of information.
+The varied interests, activities, and backgrounds of our diverse group of volunteers form the basis of CFRU’s programming and allow CFRU to be an integral campus and community hub and source of information.
 We encourage our volunteers to explore many of the on and off air opportunities that are available – volunteers who are not interested in on-air programming are invited to help out with promotions, design, production work, tech maintenance, and music library organization.
-In addition, there is an Annual General Meeting when members or volunteers can join our Board of Directors.
+In addition, there is an Annual General Meeting when members or volunteers can join our Board of Directors and help to shape the future of our organization.

 Alex has worked as the Music Director at CFRU since 2010.
 She oversees the music department, listening to and processing all of the music that comes into the station.